peeradonmoke2002/FRA532_Project_6702_6703/README.md

 ### 2. Set Up the Environment

-Follow the instructions provided in the [F1TENTH Project README](https://github.com/kkwxnn/F1TENTH_PROJECT/blob/humble/README.md) to set up dependencies and the ROS 2 environment.
+Follow the instructions provided in the [F1TENTH Project README](https://github.com/kkwxnn/F1TENTH_PROJECT/blob/humble/README.md) to set up dependencies.

 ### 3. Navigate to the `src` Directory